Cervical Fluid… An exceptional body secretion.

 Cervical Fluid patterns

-After Menstruation, you will typically notice the following cervical mucus types over the course of approximately 14 days (in relation to a 28 day cycle).
+After menstruation, you will typically notice the following cervical fluid types over the course of approximately 14 days (in relation to a 28 day cycle).

-Dry vaginal sensation, with a paste-like CM on underwear that will crumble between your fingertips.
+Dry vaginal sensation, with a paste-like CF on underwear that will crumble between your fingertips.

 Vaginal sensation becomes cooler.
 More water is present in CF, becoming more comparable to creamy lotion.

 Stretchy Egg-white / Watery

 Vaginal sensation becomes slippery or wet and CF is clear, stretchy and/or slippery when touched.

-There will be some days of your cycle without the presence of any CM.
-Keep track of these days also as they are just as important in your fertility.
+There will be some days of your cycle without the presence of any CF. Keep track of these days also as they are just as important in your fertility.

-If your cervical mucus becomes dark yellow or green in color, cottage cheese in consistency or itches, please be sure to contact your local Gynecologist to take a loving look at your needs in person.
+If your cervical fluid becomes dark yellow or green in color, cottage cheese in consistency or itches, please be sure to contact your loving gynecologist to take a loving look at your needs in person.
 Also, drink fresh water throughout each day for optimal observations.